-(h) Applications of Nuclear Science and Technology Technical Contact: Gulshan Rai, 301-903-4702, gulshan.rai@science.doe.gov

-The Nuclear Physics program supports an annual competitive program of targeted initiatives in Applications of Nuclear Science and Technology (ANS&T), the primary goal of which is to pursue forefront nuclear science research and development important to the NP mission, but which is also inherently relevant to applications.
-One of the goals of this initiative is to help bridge the gap between basic research and applied science.
-The ANS&T program is not intended to supplement activities that are within the scope of the NP thematic science subprograms (a)-(d), Major Item of Equipment fabrication projects (MIEs) connected with the NP science subprograms, nor does it consider applications which are aligned with the primary mission of other DOE programs or other funding Agencies.
-Early Career Award applications will be considered that demonstrate strong partnerships with the intended application stakeholder(s) and which can be expected to have a tangible impact on other fields.
+(h) Applications of Nuclear Science and Technology Technical Contact: Gulshan Rai, 301-903-4702, gulshan.rai@science.doe.gov bridge the gap between basic nuclear physics research and applied science.
+The ANS&T program is not intended to supplement activities that are within the scope of the NP thematic science subprograms (a)-(d), Major Item of Equipment fabrication projects (MIEs) connected with the NP science subprograms, nor does it consider applications that are aligned with the primary mission of other DOE programs or other funding Agencies.
+Early Career Research Program applications will be considered that demonstrate strong partnerships with the intended application stakeholder(s) and that can be expected to have a tangible impact on other fields.
 Evidence of partnership may include proposed cost sharing.
-Areas of R&D responsive to this subprogram may include (but are not limited to) nuclear physics research relevant to the development of advanced fuel cycles for next generation nuclear power reactors; advanced cost-effective accelerator technology and particle detection techniques for medical diagnostics, treatment or improving human health; environmental and water resource management; food and agriculture; and research in developing neutron, gamma, and particle beam sources with applications in contraband material screening and nuclear forensics.
+Areas of R&D responsive to this subprogram may include (but are not limited to) nuclear physics research relevant to the development of advanced fuel cycles for next generation nuclear power reactors; advanced costeffective accelerator technology and particle detection techniques for medical diagnostics, treatment or improving human health; environmental and water resource management; food and agriculture; and research in developing neutron, gamma, and particle beam sources with applications in contraband material screening and nuclear forensics.
 Applications may be peer reviewed with participation from the applied sciences community.
-Key programmatic factors shall include an evaluation of the innovative nuclear science advances and its relevance to the application, cost effectiveness, performance, and impact of science & technology transfer.
+For this subprogram, the programmatic priorities will include an evaluation of the innovative nuclear science advances and their relevance to the application, the cost effectiveness and performance relative to existing technologies, and the impact of the expected science and technology transfer.